NicoDiLullo/websniff_SNS/README.md

 ## CSS

-Currently contains the CSS for the main page.
-We will migrate over to use tailwind CSS.
+All the CSS is done using Tailwind.
+Checkout https://tailwindcss.com/docs/installation for more info on how to use it.